isamuni/sciabaca_mini/README.md

+### Description

 Sciabaca_mini is a small application which aggregates events from facebook pages and groups

 This app is still under active development, so you may want to fork it.

+### Warning: This does no longer work

+This does no longer work because of changes to facebook graph API, requiring manual approval to access the posts of a group or the events of a page.
+It's unclear if FB APIs will change again at a later time.

+### Deploy

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)